 - (4) Admixtures.
-Store, proportion, and dispense admixtures in accordance with the following provisions: - Liquid Admixtures.
-Dispense chemical admixtures, air (a) entraining admixtures, and corrosion inhibiting admixtures in liquid form.
+All admixtures shall be compatible with each other.
+Admixtures which significantly increase the drying shrinkage or creep in the concrete may be rejected by the Engineer.
+Store, proportion, and dispense admixtures in accordance with the following provisions: - (a) Liquid Admixtures.
+Dispense chemical admixtures, air entraining admixtures, and corrosion inhibiting admixtures in liquid form.
 Use mechanical dispensers for liquid admixtures with sufficient capacity to measure prescribed quantity for each batch of concrete.
-Include graduated measuring unit in each dispenser to measure liquid admixtures to within 5 percent, plus or minus, of prescribed quantity for each batch. graduations accurately from point of measuring unit, and control proportioning operations to permit visual check of batch accuracy before discharging.
+Include graduated measuring unit in each dispenser to measure liquid admixtures to within 5 percent, plus or minus, of prescribed quantity for each batch.
+Read graduations accurately from point of measuring unit, and control proportioning operations to permit visual check of batch accuracy before discharging.
 Mark each measuring unit clearly for type and quantity of admixture.